 Shuttle Only (for those with their own kayaks, wanting RFRR to transport their equipment for them): Shuttle Waiver Form

 The Yadkin River is a Class 1 river.
 It is gentle, with a good flowing current, with occasional surprise shoals.
 Even though it is a calm river, all rivers have danger and you must show it respect.
-For this reason all paddlers and those floating in tubes should wear their life vest at all times.
+For this reason, all paddlers and those floating in tubes should wear their life vests at all times.
 There are logs and rocks under the water that could cause your vessel to capsize, or if you are not an experienced paddler or tuber, you can turn over until you get used to it.
-The life vest is provided for a reason, to keep you safe, should you be turned over and into the water it will keep you afloat.
-In the event we have heavy rains during a summer thunderstorm for instance, the current can get faster and during these times it is IMPERATIVE all folks wear their life vests 100 % of the time.
+The life vest is provided for a reason, to keep you safe, should you be turned over and into the water, it will keep you afloat.
+In the event we have heavy rains during a summer thunderstorm, for instance, the current can get faster and during these times it is IMPERATIVE all folks wear their life vests 100 % of the time.

 - Never canoe or kayak alone (safety in numbers), preferably 3-4 and stay with each other

 - River levels can rise quickly during rainy seasons or stormy situations, so be aware of this